Best Rize Alternatives in 2026: 8 Apps Compared

 Rize users who want the calendar planning context that explains their activity patterns.
 Available at aftertone.io.

-Mac users who want more control over time categorisation with project billing
+Best for: Mac users who want more control over time categorisation via custom rules rather than AI-learned categories, plus project billing features.

 Timing is the most direct Rize alternative for Mac users who want custom project categorisation rather than AI-learned categories.
 Where Rize learns what your apps mean in context, Timing lets you define explicit rules: Chrome + this domain = Research for Project X. The billing features make Timing particularly strong for freelancers and consultants.
 For users whose frustration with Rize is occasional miscategorisation without easy correction, Timing's rule-based approach is more predictable.
 Mac-only.